Mostly Resilient

 Document Management Specialists are somewhat more resilient to AI impacts than most occupations, according to our analysis of 5 sources.

-Document Management Specialists are labeled "Mostly Resilient" because while AI is taking over the repetitive, time-consuming parts of the job — like scanning, tagging, and sorting files — the human judgment at the heart of this career isn't going anywhere.
-Things like signing off on compliance decisions, explaining records choices to auditors, and navigating privacy laws all require a real person who can be held accountable.
+Document Management Specialists are labeled "Mostly Resilient" because while AI is taking over repetitive tasks like scanning, tagging, and routing files, the most important parts of the job still require human judgment.
+Things like signing off on compliance decisions, explaining records choices to auditors, and navigating privacy laws all need a real person who can be held accountable.

 Learn more about how you can thrive in this position